piojanu/Planning-in-Imagination/.github/CONTRIBUTING.md

 * **Pull requests**

-    * If you want to commit to this repo master branch or experiment/subproject branch **create a pull request**.
+    * If you want to commit to this repo's master branch or experiment/subproject branch **create a pull request**.
+Code review and acceptance of at least one person is mandatory.